iprabhakersingh/WanderLust/README.md

 - Cloudinary handles image uploading.
 - MongoDB stores listing, user, and category data.
 - EJS provides dynamic server-side rendering for clean UI templates.
+- Built an AI feature that auto-generates and improves property descriptions from listing details using OpenAI, reducing manual effort for hosts.

 The project follows an organized MVC architecture with reusable components and clean routes.